matildepark/urbit-static-page/README.md

 As of Urbit v0.8.0, the [eyre](https://urbit.org/docs/learn/arvo/eyre/) vane of Arvo no longer automatically mounts everything in the `/web` folder.
 It now works through the declaration of endpoints.
 This is a boilerplate for that.

+### Usage

+Clone this repo.
+Copy everything in urbit/app to your Urbit ship's pier, in its respective /app folder.
+By default, it will mount `/staticsite/index.html` to `[yourship].dev/~staticsite`.

+Amend the "staticsite" name to whatever you like -- ensure you change the .hoon filename, the "staticsite" folder name, and all instances of "staticsite" in the .hoon file.

+See the comments in `staticsite.hoon` for naming the endpoint, too.

 ### Future updates

 - [ ] Commenting out examples of different file types